-No more than six months after passing the Comprehensive Exam, each student will schedule a Thesis Proposal Seminar outlining the rationale for and method of approach to the student's proposed thesis research project.
+With a target of six months after passing the Comprehensive Exam, each student will schedule a Thesis Proposal Seminar outlining the rationale for and method of approach to the student's proposed thesis research project.
 The student's TAC and members of the faculty, student body and staff attend this seminar.
 Open attendance provides both the student and the advisor with an opportunity to receive ideas and criticism from a broad spectrum of individuals, ensuring that the proposed project is both suitable and achievable.

-Thesis proposal seminars are followed by thesis update seminars on an annual basis (every 6 months) as well as TAC mandatory meetings at least every six months in between updates.
+Thesis proposal seminars are followed by thesis update seminars on an annual basis, as well as TAC mandatory meetings at least every six months in between updates.
 Update seminars provide a good opportunity for the student's TAC to review the student's progress and to invite input from the faculty as a whole, as well as afford the student opportunities to polish presentation skills.
-A student in consultation with his or her advisor, and with the approval of the Chair of the GTC, should select an outside committee member (see below) by the date of the first thesis update (i.e., on or around one year in thesis laboratory).
-Following each committee meeting, regardless of whether the student gives a public presentation, the student and TAC chair will complete the Thesis Advisory Committee Meeting Summary we form (see above).
+A student in consultation with his or her advisor, and with the approval of the Chair of the GTC, should select a committee member outside of the PharMM training faculty (see below) by the date of the first thesis update (i.e., on or around one year in thesis laboratory).
+Following each TAC meeting, a record the meeting will be entered in GAIA from the Chair of the TAC (https://gs.ucdenver.edu/gaia/).